-On March 13, Chicken Noodle Soup Day, you don’t need sickly symptoms to cook up an excuse to slurp and savor.
+On Chicken Noodle Soup Day, observed annually on March 13, you won’t need sickly symptoms to cook up an excuse to slurp and savor.
 Enjoy the soup as both a chaser of winter’s final big chill and an Epicurean adventure.

 Traditionally prescribed by mothers and grandmothers to chase away sniffles and sneezes, a steaming bowl of chicken noodle soup offers a warming cure of simple comfort.

-In its simplest form, it’s little more than the name implies, a basic chicken broth with shreds of chicken and oodles of noodles.
-Some versions also include carrots and celery.
+In its simplest form, it is little more than the name implies, a basic broth with carrots, celery, shreds of chicken and oodles of noodles.

-It’s soothing when you feel under the weather, but for all those hungry healthy days, there are more variations than there are days in the autumn and winter seasons.
+It’s soothing when you feel under the weather, but for all those hungry healthy days, there are as many variations as there are days in the autumn and winter seasons.

-From the southwestern flare of extra tomatoes and spices, to the Italian-influenced chicken meatballs and pearl pasta, you can use your noodle to create a soup that satisfies the flavor you crave.
+From the Italian-influenced chicken meatballs and pearl pasta, to the southwestern flare of extra tomatoes and spices, you can use your noodle to create a soup that satisfies the flavor you crave.

 Whether you love Asian, Moroccan or Latin American foods, your stockpot awaits ingredients heaped in to infuse flavors transforming basic soup into something spectacular.